This is the website repository of some cool stuff I did on the radio and on the television.

 Here are MP3 files of some of my KCRW radio shows.
 To stream any of these shows, just click on the link below each descriptions.
 If you want to download them, you should right-click on the link.

 If you're overwhelmed by the bounty of what's offered here, and are looking for a good place to start, I think the best of the interview shows is probably the Cleese + Palin one.
 As for the music shows, the El Queso Grande March '87 one is a lot of fun.
 And don't overlook The Wibberley Stories.
 But your mileage may vary.
 I wouldn't have put anything up here if I didn't think it was worth your time.

 I hope you enjoy this stuff.
 Better than it gathering dust around here.
 Note: writing to me at the KCRW mailing address I gave at the end of each show is highly likely to be a waste of time.
-I don't work there anymore, the station isn't at that address anymore, and I think there's only one person working there now who'd still remember me.
+I don't work there anymore, the station isn't at that address anymore, and I think there's only one person working at the station now who'd even still remember me.
 You can contact me by clicking on my name at the bottom of this page.
 Or here.
 It's weird... the stats show that each of these shows has been downloaded by thousands of people, and yet I've heard from very few of you.
 If you like what you hear, drop me a line and say hi, okay?
 And if you REALLY like what you hear, swivel your head slightly to the left and take advantage of the Completely Optional PayPal Tip Jar in that other frame, or buy something from Amazon through this link.
 They sell many items of high quality.